Battlefield Germany: Setting

 The events leading up the stand-off between NATO and the Warsaw Pact are detailed in a pre-game text; Iran declares war on Iraq and subsequently invades the latter nation, whilst Egypt succumbs to a civil war and establishes Islamic law over the country, culminating in an Egyptian invasion of Israel.
 The events in the Middle East prompt the superpowers of the United States and the British Empire to intervene, leading up to a conventional war in Europe against the Eastern bloc.
 The game is set in 1987.

-Background

-Personal Software Services was founded in Coventry, England, by Gary Mays and Richard Cockayne in 1981.
-The company were known for creating games that revolved around historic war battles and conflicts, such as Theatre Europe, Bismark and Falklands '82.
-The company had a partnership with French video game developer ERE Informatique, and published localised versions of their products to the United Kingdom.
-In 1986, Cockayne took a decision to alter their products for release on 16-bit consoles, as he found that smaller 8-bit consoles such as the ZX Spectrum lacked the processing power for larger strategy games.
-The decision was falsely interpreted as "pull-out" from the Spectrum market by a video game journalist.
-Following years of successful sales throughout the mid 1980s, Personal Software Services experienced financial difficulties, in what Cockayne admitted in a retrospective interview that "he took his eye off the ball".
-The company was acquired by Mirrorsoft in February 1987, and was later dispossessed by the company due to strains of debt.

 Reception

 The game received mixed reviews upon release.
 Richard Blaine of Your Sinclair praised the graphics as "wonderful" and the gameplay as "tough", adding that the game should be aimed at advanced players.
 Philippa Irving of Crash criticised the graphics as repetitively "dull", despite admitting that they were "clear enough" visually.
 Gary Rook of Sinclair User heralded the graphics as "superb", adding that the game was one of the "best looking" wargames he had ever seen at that time.
 A reviewer of Computer and Video Games criticised the presentation, stating that the screen was too small and the lack of visual understanding made the game "completely unplayable".
 Mark Reed of Computer Gamer praised the graphics as being superior compared to Theatre Europe, heralding it as "much more detailed".
 However, Reed criticised the originality of the game and the lack of manual for the ZX Spectrum version.

 A reviewer of ZX Computing praised the game's difficulty, suggesting that it was "recommended" for advanced gamers in the wargame genre.
 Irving criticised the game's value for money and playability, stating that £12.95 was "a lot" of money to spend on a game that the player would most likely dislike.
 However, Rook heralded the gameplay as "smooth" and "challenging", contrary to other critics.